SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-01-22-debugging-unity-3d-with-vscode.markdown

 Since the early beta releases we have been able to configure VSCode manually as a code editor within Unity, slowly but surely through the beta phases this integration has been improved to add file and line support when calling VSCode.

-Back in VSCode Version 0.8.0, this took another bold leap forward with its&nbsp;first Unity asset (well, the only really) aimed at providing increased integration between these two products.
+Back in VSCode Version 0.8.0, this took another bold leap forward with its first Unity asset (well, the only really) aimed at providing increased integration between these two products.

 [![image](/Images/wordpress/2016/01/image-1.png "image")](https://www.assetstore.unity3d.com/en/#!/content/45320)

-Made by a community developer with some assistance from&nbsp;teams at&nbsp;Unity and Microsoft, they automated a lot of the menial setup required to make the most out of the integration, namely:
+Made by a community developer with some assistance from teams at Unity and Microsoft, they automated a lot of the menial setup required to make the most out of the integration, namely:

 - Support for Windows, Mac and eventually Linux
 - Streamlining Editor preferences setup